 Discover the power of global learning

 Connecting Classrooms is a global education programme for schools.
 It aims to help young people worldwide develop the knowledge, skills and values they need for life and work in a global economy and is delivered by the British Council in partnership with the Foreign, Commonwealth & Development Office (FCDO).

-In Northern Ireland, the programme is delivered in conjunction with the Centre for Global Education (CGE), who support the recruitment of schools and clusters wishing to engage in international school partnership projects and deliver CPD training packages for teachers on global learning.
+In Northern Ireland, the programme was delivered in conjunction with the Centre for Global Education (CGE), who supported the recruitment of schools and clusters wishing to engage in international school partnership projects and deliver CPD training packages for teachers on global learning.

 About the programme